Introduction

 Unexpected Adjustments

-During construction, you might encounter unforeseen issues that require additional concrete, such as uneven ground or last-minute design changes.
+During the construction process, unforeseen challenges may arise that require additional concrete, such as uneven ground or last-minute design modifications.

 -